 Findability - Findability is driven by three things (all of which are enabled by KCS): context, structure, and rich environment statements.

 Completeness - Most of what we know, that is self-serviceable, needs to be available quickly (also a focus of KCS).
-While the 90/90 rule (90% of what we know is available in 90 minutes) is a bit provocative, we continue to learn how time sensitive knowledge is.
+While the 90/0 rule (90% of what we know is made available 0 minutes - at or before the time of case closure) is a bit provocative, we continue to learn how time sensitive knowledge is.

 Access - Is it easy to find the self-service access point?
 Ideally access to self-service is integrated into the user interface and is context sensitive for where we are in the product.
 If self-service is a portal or web page, is it obvious and easy to find?